alphagov/whitehall-prototype/README.md

 https://whitehall-prototype.herokuapp.com

-Built by the GOV.UK Publishing Workflow team using the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/docs).
+Built by the [GOV.UK Publishing Workflow team](https://gov-uk.atlassian.net/wiki/spaces/GOVUK/pages/266928151/Publishing+Workflow+Alpha) using the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/docs) and the [GOV.UK Design System private beta](https://govuk-design-system-production.cloudapps.digital/) – added in [PR#14](https://github.com/alphagov/whitehall-prototype/pull/14).

-The prototype explores existing designs and page layouts in Whitehall re-imagined using the GOV.UK design patterns.
+The prototype explores a new way of writing and editing content using concepts familiar to Whitehall users.

 ## Running the prototype locally

+The prototype uses a private npm package for the design system.
+The GOV.UK Design System team can provide the npm login details.
+Heroku uses a token to retrieve this package, see 48da520.

 ```
 npm install